 It's hard to forget GOATS taking over the competitive meta recently.
-Teams who didn't conform to this meta were left in the dust because GOATS compositions were so strong.
+Teams who didn't conform to this meta were left in the dust, unable to climb up the SR ladder, since GOATS smoked them quite effortlessly.
 This left players with only six heroes to choose from: Zarya, Reinhardt, D.Va, Brigitte, Lucio, and Zenyatta.
 So focus on what composition is having the most success during the competitive season, and pick a hero that would be essential for that team to have.

 2-2-2 role lock

 It's important to keep in mind that comeptitive Overwatch currently has a queue for DPS, support, and tank roles.
 Each team is required to have two of each.
 This has led to extreme wait times for DPS players, the most popular role in the game.
 If you want shorter wait times and want to get into games more quickly - and want to be a more desired player to potential teammates - you might want to pick up a tank or support hero.

 Once you have a hero mastered, it's time to bring them to a competitive match.
 There are two factors that will decide your SR as that hero.
 The first is how long you spend the match on fire.
 You'll know you're on fire thanks to the game's On-Fire Meter - a bar that appears beneath your HP - and your hero's announcement of their newfound heat.